rust-lang/book/src/ch04-03-references-and-borrowing.md

 you have to give it back.

 Speaking of which, what if you try to modify something you borrow from me?
 Try this code out.
-Spoiler alert: it doesn’t work:
+Spoiler alert: it doesn’t work!

 ```rust,ignore
 fn main() {